kscieslinski/CTF/pwn/ctfzone2019/tictactoe/README.md

    0x4057bf:	add    BYTE PTR [rax],al
 ```

-Nice as we do can execute instructions but can you notice that the part after return addres hasn't been copied into the `name` variable?
+Nice as our _nops_ will get executed.
+The bad message is that the part after return addres hasn't been copied into the `name` variable.
 This is because the address of `name` contains NULL byte.
 This means that we have only 88 bytes and cannot use any NULL bytes in our shellcode.
-It might be ok if we only need to spawn a shell, but as we have to trick server.py to give us a flag it might be not enought.
+It might be ok if we only need to spawn a shell, but as we have to trick server.py to give us a flag it might not be enought.

-Remember the first idea to jump into the stack?
+Remember the first idea to jump back to the stack underneath the return address?
 We gave up because we couldn't find a right gadget.
-But now we can combine the two ideas and just use code in `name` buffer as our gadget.
+But now we can combine the two previous ideas and just use code in `name` buffer as our gadget.

 `payload = b'\x54\xc3' + b' ' * 86 + p64(e.symbols['name']) + b'\x48\xb8\x3c...'`

 ![](img/shellcode0.png)

 ## Shellcode
-Ok this way we can create a shellcode of length 0x800 - 96 with null bytes allowed!
+Ok this way we can create a shellcode of length 1952 (0x800 - 88 - 8) with null bytes allowed!
 Now the question is why duplicating file descriptors and then invoking execve("/bin/sh") is not enought to get a flag?
 Well in fact it is enought, but we still have to simulate a game as a main server does not fully trust tictactoe app (it keeps the number of levels user owned and current board state in ram and asks client only for computer & human moves).
-So our attack scenario would be to just send "bad" computer moves.
+But what we can do is to just send "bad" computer moves.
 And I personally find it easier to use already existing in tictactoe app functions for communicating with main server.

 ## Fake game
 So we need to create a malicious shellcode which will communicate with main server on our behalf.